Businesses once again step up to support Wiltshire's sporting stars

 This event continues to go from strength to strength and it was a really special evening and we are delighted once again with how much money was raisedBaroness Scott of Bybrook OBE, Leader of Wiltshire Council

-Around £50,000 was raised by businesses and organisations to help support the next generation of Wiltshire sports stars at the fourth annual Business and Sports Gala Dinner - £4,000 more than last year's dinner.
+Around £50,000 was raised by businesses and organisations to help support the next generation of Wiltshire sports stars at the fourth annual Business and Sports Gala Dinner.

 Wiltshire Council and Inspire by Wessex Chambers of Commerce co-hosted the event in the Atrium at County Hall, Trowbridge, following the huge success of the event over the previous three years.